brson/contract-game/doc/notes.md

 they get access to level 1,
 etc.

+TODO

+Since we managed to get `CallBuilder` working, we continue to have no problems with it, and still don't know what we were ever doing wrong.

 `canvas-ui` when executing a transaction doesn't show anything about the return value, and in particular doesn't show anything when our methods return `Err`.
 To compensate for this we find it necessary to add logging to every exit condition so that we can figure out what happened.
-This won't be as crucial once we are exercising the contract via our own UI, and our UI can interpret error return values.
+This won't be as crucial once we are exercising the contract via our own UI, and our UI can interpret our own error return values.